B12 Patch B12 Patch B12 Patch

 Suffering from Fibromyalgia and Chronic Fatigue?
 B12 to the Rescue!

-We know what features CFS and FMS have in common; what criteria do physicians use to tell them apart?
-The basic difference is; fibromyalgia is more about the pain, while chronic fatigue is mostly about being tired all the time.
-However, that’s only a rough description.
+So we know what features CFS and FMS have in common, but what criteria do physicians use to tell them apart?

 IS IT CHRONIC FATIGUE OR FIBROMYALGIA?
 FOUR WAYS TO TELL, WWW.B12PATCH.COM